aglavic/plotpy/README.txt

   - correct for flipping ratio
   - split file sequences by number of polarizations
   - transform to reciprocal lattice units with given d-spacing
-  - Linear combination from different measurements
+  - Linear combination and multiplicatoin of different measurements for separation
 - changed module structure introducing config, read_data and sessions packages
 - added fitting dialog
-- optional platform independent python setup (not yet stable)
+- optional platform independent python setup and Linux RPM+.deb packages
+- Windows binary build using py2exe
 - save gnuplot and datafile which creates the same image as present in GUI for later change
 - major speed enhacement for plotting and data import, slow import formats (as squid raw and treff image files) are stored as binary objects after readout
-- included fonts for linux distributions missing it (there is a problem with gnuplot with to long folder names)
+- included fonts for linux distributions missing it, long folder name problem has been solved
 - history for reflectometer fit parameters
+- relfectometer and treff fit dialog shows number of iterations and chi while fit is running
 - code cleanup and consistancy
 - multiplot from different files (stil needs imporvement)
 - automatic session detection from file postfix